curateteaching/digitalpedagogy/keywords/play.md

 * Source URL: [http://www.auntiepixelante.com/twine/](http://www.auntiepixelante.com/twine/)
 * Creator: Anna Anthropy (Independent Game Designer)

-Anthropy's book *Rise of the Videogame Zinesters* (2012) launched what has come to be known as the "Twine Revolution" (Ellison 2013), in which indie game designers have used the open source platform Twine to create personally expressive and politically powerful hybrids of games and narrative.
+Anthropy's book *Rise of the Videogame Zinesters* (2012) launched what has come to be known as the "Twine Revolution" (Ellison 2013), in which indie game designers have used the open source platform [Twine](http://twinery.org/) to create personally expressive and politically powerful hybrids of games and narrative.
 Twine is increasingly being used as a writing platform in literature classrooms, and this introduction to Twine by Anthropy is a great place for students to begin.
+The latest version of Twine (2.x) runs entirely within a web browser, making the game design platform even more accessible to students.

 ### Literature and Gaming
 * Artifact Type: Syllabus